dbgjerez/golang-azure-eventhub/README.md

 # Azure EventHub
 Microservice that consume from a Azure Event Hub

+This microservice uses a Event Hub driver.
+If you like use Event Hub as Kafka topic, you should use the following repo: https://github.com/dbgjerez/golang-azure-eventhub-kafka

 # Configuration
 | Variable | Description |
 | ------ | ------ |